cityofaustin/atd-moped/moped-etl/arcgis/README.md

 ```shell
 $ python components_to_agol.py -f
 ```
-Or, if you want to replace only data updated since a timestamp with time zone:
+Or, if you want to replace only data updated since a timestamp with time zone offset:
 ```shell
 $ python components_to_agol.py -d <timestamptz>
 ```